MagiOC/steamsky/README.md

 ## Features
 - Buy cheaply, sell expensive: find best trade routes between sky bases.

+    Each base type sell other items.
+Some bases even only buy items.
+Prices of items in bases depends on bases types.
+For example, it is good idea to buy food in agricultural bases and sell it to industrial bases.

 - Do randomly generated missions to gain moneys and reputation in sky bases.

+    Patrol selected map areas, explore unvisited areas, deliver items to bases, etc. Some missions may require some free cargo space, others may depends on installed ship modules.

 - Manage your ship crew: give them orders, hire new or dismiss old members.

+    Your crew and your character must eat and drink, wounded, hungry or tired crew members works slower.
+As crew members spend some time on given order he or she will gain experience in selected skill which allow works faster or more precise.

 - Manage your ship: upgrade installed modules, install new, repair damaged.

+    Progress in game depends on installed ship modules.
+With stronger modules, you have bigger chance to meet stronger enemies.
+You must balance your progress between gaining experience by crew members and installing new, better ship modules.
+Or some day, you meet too strong enemy for you.

 - Craft items: from tools through repair materials to food.

+    At start you know only few basic crafting recipes.
+New recipes may be bought from bases or discovered by deconstructing items.
+Better crafter can craft more items from this same amount of materials.

 - Fight with enemy ships in tactical combat.

+    Give orders to your crew at begining of each combat round and watch result when turn passed.
+Change ship speed, position of ship in combat or give your gunners orders to attack selected part of enemy ship.
+If enemy is too strong for you, you can try escape from combat too.

 ## Downloads
 - Latest stable release: